edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudflare_workers.md

 title: Migrating from Cloudflare Workers to Edge Functions
 ---

-This guide covers migrating from Cloudflare Workers to {{ PRODUCT }} Edge Functions.
-It will cover key differences, practical steps for migration, and provide reference examples to convert common Cloudflare Worker snippets into their Edge Function equivalents.
+This guide offers a high-level overview and illustrative examples for migrating from Cloudflare Workers to {{ PRODUCT }} Edge Functions.
+It is intended to assist developers who are familiar with Cloudflare Workers in understanding how similar functionalities can be achieved in Edge Functions.
+This guide does not delve into detailed differences between the two platforms or provide a step-by-step migration process.
+Instead, it focuses on presenting key aspects and code snippets to demonstrate the transition.

-## Migrating from Cloudflare Workers to Edge Functions {/* migrating-from-cloudflare-workers-to-edge-functions */}
+## Key Information {/* key-information */}

-### Function Structure {/* function-structure */}
+1. **Function Structure**

    - Cloudflare: `export default { async fetch(request) { ... } }`
    - {{ PRODUCT }}: `export async function handleHttpRequest(request, context) { ... }`

 2. **Handling Requests**

    - In {{ PRODUCT }}, process incoming requests and generate responses using the `handleHttpRequest` function.

 3. **Origin Requests**

    - Specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.

 4. **Response Handling**

    - Similar to Cloudflare Workers, {{ PRODUCT }} allows modifying response properties prior to returning the response.

 5. **Headers and Status**

    - Both platforms allow setting and modifying response headers and status.

 6. **JSON Handling**

    - Ensure proper content-type handling and parsing for JSON responses in both platforms.

 ## Examples {/* examples */}